johnnyhuang-dev/System-Log-Analyzer-Project/README.md

 **WatIAM**: j673huan

-**Notes to TA:** Replace this text with any important notes to the TA about your work.  **If you have nothing to say, delete this text.**

-Complete the following sections.
-You "sign" your name by typing it in below.  **Failure to sign will result in a significant loss of points.** Remove this comment after signing.

-**Do not delete these sections.
-If you received no help, etc. then say so in your acknowledgement.
-You should provide an answer for each section.** Remove this comment once done.

 Acknowledgment of Receiving Assistance or Use of Others' Ideas
 --------------------------------------------------------------
 I received the following help, assistance, or any ideas from